MMtis/hardhat-nft-ts/README.md

 # The Ultimate NFT Repo

-This project is a rework of the section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
+This project is a rework of the section of the Typescript version of the Blockchain/Smart Contract FreeCodeCamp Course

 <br/>